michaelshiloh/ArduinoRoboticsSummer2017/README.md

 * Electronics
 	* How to power Arduino and motors

-Homework
+Homework (to be completed)
 	* Simple sequence in vehicle/robot
 		* Pushbutton to initiate
+		* Document on Github
+			* Picture(s)
+			* Short video
+			* Schematic
+			* Code, with comments describing what's going on
-	* Sensors to vehicle/robot
+	* Light sensor to vehicle/robot
 		* Program to do sequence based on sensor values
+		* Document on Github
+			* Picture(s)
+			* Short video
+			* Schematic
+			* Code, with comments describing what's going on

 ### Friday June 3